hmoeedirfan/BMI-Calculator/README.md

 # bmi_calculator

-A BMI Calculator in Flutter trying to copy and implent design, and add functionality behind the app.
+A BMI Calculator in Flutter is made for practicing my UI skills, and be able to add functionality behind the app.

 UI Credit @Huong D. Tran